flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 It's worth reminding again that, in practice, the PICA200 will be rendering three screens at the same time, something that the [Wii's GPU](wii#graphics) wasn't subjected to.

+### Hidden additions

+The 'New' 3DS variant also appears to bundle an uncommon DSP called **MVD**.
+It performs **H.264 & MJPEG decompression** and **YUV-to-RGB colour conversion** [@graphics-mvd].
+The CPU programs it by writing to its registers.
+In turn, the MVD houses a dedicated DMA unit to process the data in FCRAM independently.

+Overall, there isn't extensive documentation about this component and I can only presume it resides somewhere in the SoC.
+The Web Browser found on the New 3DS seems to be its only consumer (for accelerated video playback).

 ### Nostalgic rendering

 After all that's been explained, there's one question left unanswered: How does the PICA200 render Nintendo DS and Game Boy Advanced games?
 You may remember that the DS and GBA's GPU exhibit completely different modus operandi for [rendering and broadcasting](nintendo-ds#the-3d-accelerator) frames.